AaronmHardy/ServiceRestart/README.md

 # ServiceRestart
-A small .NET application to restart windows services
+A small .NET application to restart a windows service that may routinely crash.